Aetopia/ZetaConfig/README.md

     The Special K framelimiter is used since the ingame Min/Max FPS are set to 960 allow for aggressive dynamic resolution scaling for better performance.

 ### From Borderless Window Extended
-1. Ability to use a specific resolution upon a specific application when being it is utilized.
+1. Use a specific display mode/display resolution of your choice with a specific windowed program for better performance.
-2. Can run a windowed program as a borderless window at a desired display resolution.
+2. Override a program 's borderless window implementation with a statically sized borderless window.
+3. Automatically minimize a borderless window when its not the foreground window for better multitasking.

 # Does ZetaConfig alter any Halo Infinite settings?